vippsas/vipps-login-api/vipps-login-api-faq.md

 access to NIN.
 We follow the
 [guidance from Datatilsynet](https://www.datatilsynet.no/rettigheter-og-plikter/personopplysninger/fodselsnummer/).

-According to the above NIN can only be used when it is legally required or when there is a need for a secure identification of the person and the NIN is required to achieve this.
-This applies e.g. when a company is required to report to the tax authorities or within healthcare and credit.
+According to the above, NIN can only be used when it is legally required or when there is a need for a secure identification of the person and the NIN is required to achieve this.
+For example, this applies when a business is required to report to the tax authorities or within healthcare and credit.

 Keeping a unique and consistent identifier for the user over time is not a